-Step Action

-1 Follow the instructions provided on this WineHQ web page:

-https://wiki.winehq.org/Ubuntu

-2 We recommend installing the Carlito font, so that text in diagrams appears as it does in a native Windows installation.
+Ste p Action 1 Follow the instructions provided on this WineHQ web page: https://wiki.winehq.org/Ubuntu 2 We recommend installing the Carlito font, so that text in diagrams appears as it does in a native Windows installation.
 This also prevents the diagram from resizing unnecessarily.
 Issue this command to install the Carlito font:

-• sudo apt-get install fonts-crosextra-carlito

-3 Install the MSXML and MDAC components by running these commands:

-• winetricks msxmi3

-• winetricks msxml4

-• winetricks maac 28

-~/.cache/winetricks/msxml3.

-Note: When Wine updates are applied to your system, often they interfere with the mdac28 module, preventing it from running.
-To avoid any issues, it is good practice after installing Wine updates, to run this command:
+sudo apt-get install fonts-crosextra-carlito 3 Install the MSXML and MDAC components by running these commands: winetricks msxml3 winetricks msxml4 winetricks mdac28 If prompted to do so, download the msxml.msi file and place it in the directory: ~/.cache/winetricks/msxml3.
+Note: When Wine updates are applied to your system, often they interfere with the mdac28 system, often they interfere with the indac28 module, preventing it from running.
+To avoid any issues, it is good practice after installing Wine updates, to run this command: winetricksforce mdac28 4 Run winecfg, and in the libraries tab add: "msado15" Set this to Native,Builtin.

-• winetricksforce mdac28

-4 Run winecfg, and in the libraries tab add:

-"msado15"

-Set this to Native, Builtin.

 Click on the OK button.

-5 Devenland the latest Entermaine Anabitest installen

-5 Download the latest Enterprise Architect Instance: Designed (noid) Enterprise Architect edition

-Registered (paid) Enterprise Architect edition Trial Enterprise Architect edition

-• Inal Enterprise Architect edition

-6 Install Enterprise Architect by running one of these commands, which relate to the registered and trial installations respectively:
+5 Download the latest Enterprise Architect installer: Registered (paid) Enterprise Architect edition Trial Enterprise Architect edition 6 Install Enterprise Architect by running one of these commands, which relate to the registered and trial installations respectively:

-• wine msiexec /i easetupfull.msi

-• wine msiexec /i easetup.msi
+- wine msiexec /i easetupfull.msi - wine msiexec /i easetup.msi